 Tips to Keep Your Brewer Clean

-The deeper cleaning and descaling of your brewer should be done only after every three months.
+The deeper cleaning and descaling of your brewer with a coffee cleaner should be done only after every three months.
 If you’re using water with heavy mineral content, a monthly cleaning is advised.
 Even so, please give your coffee maker a little extra love.
 Make sure you are proactive in maintaining it clean always.

 We’ve listed some tips to keep your coffee maker in its pristine condition at all times: